vighc/gcp-dataflow-pipline/README.md

 Live COVID-19 data is systematically extracted from the Worldometer website at one-minute intervals, ensuring a continuous and up-to-date stream of information.

 ### Data Publishing
-The extracted data is instantly published to Google Cloud Pub/Sub using Google Colab, enabling seamless and real-time data distribution.
+The extracted data is instantly published to Google Cloud Pub/Sub using Google Compute Engine, enabling seamless and real-time data distribution.

 ### DataFlow Streaming Pipeline
 Leveraging the capabilities of Google Dataflow, a dedicated streaming pipeline is established to efficiently ingest, process, and transform the data from Pub/Sub.
 This ensures optimal real-time data management.